HackerCorpLabs/nd100x/docs/cpu_documentation.md

 The MON instruction is used in special different contexts when running under an operating system.
 It provides system call functionality through different monitor call numbers.

+#### 📚 Detailed Information

+The unsigned <monitor_call_number> allows 256 monitor calls.
+This field is loaded into the T register on level 14.
+The higher byte of the T register is sign exended.

 #### 📋 Format